ReGuilded/ReGuilded/README.md

 ## Project Status

 As mentioned at the top of this document, ReGuilded is currently under active development and is not fully stable yet.
 Please leave suggestions and ideas in the Community Tab or on our [Guilded Server](https://guilded.gg/ReGuilded).
 Contributions are welcome.

+## Credits

+Our Patcher code is influence by [Powercord's Patcher Code](https://github.com/powercord-org/powercord/blob/1bf24bf87b417d22851a77d1e009d25cba493818/src/patcher.js), all credit goes to them for this file.

 ## License